judell/StandaloneAnchoring/README.md

 # Trudeau

-A server-side annotation "injector" built on the Hypothes.is API.
+A annotation "injector" built on the Hypothes.is API.

 ## Usage